 Lang was a director who was already well known to me because I was a fan of Film Noir.
 He directed such classic Noir films as The Big Heat and Scarlet Street.
 I liked his work, but I had yet to venture into his expressionistic Silent films.
 Little did I know that the German Expressionism found in some Silent films, was also a major influence on the Noir films that I was loving so much.
 The use of shadows and lighting in Noir is straight out of those early films, and I was so amazed when I first learnt about that.
 All Noir fans out there should show some love to those German Silents; without their direct influence, the look of Film Noir would have most likely turned out very differently indeed.

 I have to say that while Metropolis has never become a favourite of mine to the extent that I regularly watch it, I do love and admire it a great deal.
 It’s unquestionably one of the greatest films ever made.
-The image of the future that it presents to us is an image which is impossible to get out of your head once you’ve seen it.
+The image of the future that it presents to us is one which is impossible to get out of your head once you’ve seen it.
 It’s one of the greatest films that Fritz Lang ever made.
 Metropolis will always have a special place in my heart for being the film that made me a fan of Silent cinema.

 From that point on I started to watch more Silent films.
 Then I started to laugh at myself for having held such stupid views about Silent films in the first place.
 Why had I been so hesitant about checking these out sooner?
 I think it mainly had to do with the actors not speaking.
 It was such an alien concept to me after being raised on sound films.
 I think the lack of speech is still the main problem for people who are hesitant to watch these films today.